Gion Tennis Inc.

 Track Record

-All coaches have a track record and proven coaches have a good & consistent one.
+A coach can have all the titles and labels in the world and yet lack a credible track record in coaching and developing young kids simply because they lack the necessary communication skills required to be affective at coaching young kids.
+Honestly, kids could care less about about sports science or economic issues.
+All they care about is having fun in whatever they are doing.
+Established coaches have a track record and proven & successful coaches have a good & consistent one.
 Don't be shy, ask around your community or area you would like to find coaching for your child.
 Also, coaching is very competetive so many times your best information may not come from other coaches, it actually comes from the parents.
-Ask parents of highly ranked kids WHO developed them, particulary in the early stages.
+Coach Charles recommends you try out ALL coaches in your area before making a decision on what training program to start your child in.
+In fact, he highly encourages that because this could make or break your child's enthusiasm in the sport of tennis.
+Ask parents of highly skilled kids WHO developed them, particulary in the early stages.

 Watch a private lesson or two with a coach you are interested in coaching your child.
 I recommend you take lessons from a few coaches before you make a final decision.
 Most coaches offer a complimentary lesson at no cost.